 - A blog ranking for a number of popular keywords

-Tony’s ranking in the first few pages online for keywords generating hundreds of thousands of searches monthly:
+Tony’s ranking really well online for keywords generating hundreds of thousands of searches monthly:

 Consider The Different Keyword Categories